scalacenter/scala-advent-of-code/docs/puzzles/day16.md

 Let's start with the first undefined function `readLiteralBody`.
-In the description we read that the body of the literal consists of segments of 5 bits, where the last segment will start with 0 and all the other with 1.
-The rest 4 bits can be used to construct a number.
+In the description we read that the body of the literal consists of segments of 5 bits, where the last segment will start with 0 and all the others with 1.
+The remaining 4 bits can be used to construct a number.
 We can create a recursive function that will handle it perfectly!

 ```scala
 @tailrec